Supporting your pregnant partner

-Let your partner know that she's not alone.
-Start by browsing through this site with her so that you're both well informed.
+Let your partner know she's not alone.
 The basic health advice is just as important for you as it is for her:

 - eating well is much easier if you're doing it together – start picking up healthy food habits you'll want to pass on to your child, and make sure you know what foods to avoid in pregnancy

 - cigarette smoke is dangerous for babies, so if you're a smoker, get advice on how to stop smoking – if you continue to smoke, don't smoke near your partner, don't offer her cigarettes, and don't leave your cigarettes lying around

 - go with your partner to the doctor if she's worried, or be sure to talk it through when she gets home

 - be there if she has a pregnancy ultrasound scan and see your baby on the screen – if she needs to have extra tests, your support is especially important

 When your partner is offered blood tests in early pregnancy, you may be asked to have blood tests as well.

 This is to check whether your baby is at risk of having an inherited or genetic condition, such as sickle cell anaemia, thalassaemia or cystic fibrosis.
 You'll also be asked about your family history and origin, because certain inherited conditions are more common depending on family history.

 Find out more about screening tests in pregnancy, including screening for sickle cell and thalassaemia and screening for Down's, Edwards' and Patau's syndrome.

 Antenatal classes and labour